ABRIDGED HISTORY OF THETA OMEGA CHAPTER/AKARAMA FOUNDATION, INC. SERVICE PROGRAMS

 ALPHA KAPPA ALPHA SORORITY INCORPORATED

-In line with the philosophy of the founding sorors of Alpha Kappa Alpha Sorority, six visionary and dedicated women: Clara Vesta Caldwell, Ida Taylor Jones, Bertha Mosely Lewis, Eva Overton Lewis, Geraldyne Hodges Major and Helen Kathleen Perry (Theta Omega Chapter charter members) gathered on November 5, 1922, at 5200 South Wabash, Chicago, Illinois, under Supreme Basileus Loraine Richardson Green, to establish the eighth graduate chapter of the sorority.
+In line with the philosophy of the founding sorors of Alpha Kappa Alpha Sorority, six visionary and dedicated women: Clara Vesta Caldwell, Ida Taylor Jones, Bertha Mosely Lewis, Eva Overton Lewis, Geraldyne Hodges Major and Helen Kathleen Perry (Theta Omega Chapter charter members) gathered on November 5, 1922, at 5200 South Wabash, Chicago, Illinois, under International President Loraine Richardson Green, to establish the eighth graduate chapter of the sorority.
 This was the beginning of an illustrious history.

 It has been noted that the life of an individual is marked by well-defined stages, starting with infancy and its survival tasks–on through the establishment of identity and toward the final achievement of adulthood, hopefully maturity, and distinguished Golden, Diamond and Centennial years.
 Following is an abridged history of Theta Omega Chapter and the AKArama Foundation’s community service programs, collaborations, partnerships and social action initiatives.

 STAGE I-THE FORMATIVE YEARS